aahlborg/MiOS/README.md

 To build this code you need an ARM bare metal toolchain.
 I use the gcc-arm-none-eabi toolchain that comes with Ubuntu but other versions should work just fine.

-Simply running make will create a build/kernel7.img that can be compied to an SD card which has been prepared with a boot partition and the raspberry pi bootloader.
+Simply running make will create a build/kernel7.img that can be copied to an SD card which has been prepared with a boot partition and the Raspberry Pi bootloader.

 ## Emulation